 When You Are In Love You Feel Butterflies

-In the early stages of a new relationship when you see your new love unexpected on the street or in a coffee shop you immediately feel nervous, ecstatic and crazy.
+In the early stages of a new relationship when you see your new love unexpectedly on the street or in a coffee shop you immediately feel nervous, ecstatic, and crazy.
 There is an explanation for these feelings.

 When we are falling in love our brain releases cortisol and oxytocin.
 Cortisol is a stress hormone and oxytocin is a feel-good hormone.
 These hormones are guilty of why we feel happy and nervous at the same time when we see our new love.

-When the cortisol enters our bloodstream, it causes the blood vessels around our gut to constrict.
-This constricting sensation causes nausea or “butterflies.”
+When cortisol enters our bloodstream, it causes the blood vessels around our gut to constrict.
+This constricting sensation causes nausea or “butterflies“.

 You’ll Feel Happy When You Fall In Love